microsoft/omi/README.md

 [Releases]: https://github.com/Microsoft/omi/releases

 Alternatively, you can now also download from Microsoft Repo.
 Instructions on setting this up can be found [here](https://technet.microsoft.com/en-us/windows-server-docs/compute/Linux-Package-Repository-for-Microsoft-Software).
 Follow the instructions for your platform.
-You can then use your platform's package tool to install OMI (i.e. "sudo apt-get install omi", or "sudo yum install omi").
+You can then use your platform's package tool to install OMI (i.e. `sudo apt-get install omi` or `sudo yum install omi`).

 The latest version of all supported platform packages can also be found [here](https://github.com/Microsoft/omi-kits), but where possible we recommend downloading from the Microsoft Repo.